hpi-swt2/workshop-portal/README.md

-bundle install # install dependencies gem install pg # required for Postgres usage cp config/database.psql.yml config/database.yml # in case you want to use Postgres cp config/database.sqlite.yml config/database.yml # in case you want to user SQLite exit # restart the session, required step vagrant ssh # reconnect to the VM cd hpi-swt2
+bundle install # install dependencies gem install pg # required for Postgres usage cp config/database.psql.yml config/database.yml # in case you want to use Postgres cp config/database.sqlite.yml config/database.yml # in case you want to use SQLite exit # restart the session, required step vagrant ssh # reconnect to the VM cd hpi-swt2